-Driver circulates to pick up passengers with prior reservations between 8:00 a.m. to 10:00 a.m.
-The driver transports to Fresno-Clovis Metro Area and drops between 10:00 a.m. to 11:30 a.m.
-The driver resumes picking up passengers in Fresno-Clovis Metro Area between 1:00 p.m. to 3:00 p.m. and transports passengers back home between 3:00 p.m. to 5:00 p.m.
+Driver circulates to pick up passengers with prior reservations.
+The driver transports to Fresno-Clovis Metro Area.
+The driver resumes picking up passengers in Fresno-Clovis Metro Area between and transports passengers back home.
 This service operates one day per week on Tuesdays.